Russian rouble recovers after sell-off led by sanction risk

-MOSCOW, Jan 19 (Reuters) - The Russian rouble opened stronger on Tuesday, heading away from the 74 mark to the U.S. dollar, as oil prices inched upwards and emerging market currencies clawed back ground as the greenback retreated from a near one-month high.
+MOSCOW, Jan 19 (Reuters) - The Russian rouble gained on Tuesday, pulling away from the 74 mark to the U.S. dollar, as oil prices climbed and emerging market currencies regained ground while the dollar retreated from a near one-month high.

 Risk of sanctions linked to the arrest of Kremlin critic Alexei Navalny upon his return to Russia for the first time since being poisoned last summer hit the rouble on Monday, with the currency shedding 1% at one point before paring some losses.

-The rouble could hold around the 74 mark to the dollar, provided there is no further escalation of political tensions, Sberbank CIB said in a note, warning the unit could come under pressure later in the day when markets open in the United States.
+The rouble should stay within the range of 73.5 to 74 versus the dollar on Tuesday, said Dmitry Polevoy, head of investment at Locko-Invest, who said geopolitical risks have been present in Russia for a long time.

+"A greater negative can only be expected in the case of a qualitative change in the sanctions story after [U.S. President-elect Joe] Biden's inauguration, but we expect clarification of this issue only in the coming months," he said.

-U.S. President-elect Joe Biden's $1.9 trillion stimulus plan now appears priced in and the COVID-19 pandemic continues to worsen, said BCS Global Markets.
+Biden's $1.9 trillion stimulus plan now appears priced in and the COVID-19 pandemic continues to worsen, said BCS Global Markets analysts.

-"For Russia, with geopolitical risks rising due to Navalny's detention, this backdrop amplifies concerns that a correction may be on the horizon."
+"For Russia, with geopolitical risks rising due to Navalny's detention, this backdrop amplifies concerns that a correction may be on the horizon," they said.

-The rouble no longer has support from foreign currency sales after the finance ministry switched to a buying regime starting on Jan.
-15, planning to sell 7.1 billion roubles ($96.3 million) worth of forex a day over the next month.
+The rouble no longer has support from foreign currency sales after the finance ministry switched to a buying regime, starting on Jan.
+15. It plans to sell 7.1 billion roubles ($96.3 million) worth of currencies a day over the next month.

 The central bank, which reports interventions with a two-day lag, will publish the total settlement figure for Jan.
 15 and Jan.
-18 on Wednesday, as the U.S. market was closed for Martin Luther King Jr. Day on Monday.
+18 on Wednesday.
+The U.S. market was closed for Martin Luther King Jr. Day on Monday.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.9% at $55.26 a barrel, pushing Russian stock indexes higher.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 1.3% at $55.44 a barrel, supporting Russian stock indexes.

 For Russian equities guide see RU/EQUITY